bentocussei/bentocussei/README.md

 ## Hi there 👋!
-I'm Bento Benac and glad you're here!
+I'm Bento Benack and glad you're here!

 - 🔭 I’m currently working on my **Bachelor's dissertation** in the area of **Natural Language Processing**
 - 🌱 I’m currently learning about **Machine Learning | Deep Learning | Natural Language Processing**